pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 ## BLX model
 The BLX model is a model of traffic flow.
-The model abstracts away the motions of individual vehicles, instead keeping track of flows moving at some constant propagation speed.
+The model abstracts away the motions of individual vehicles, instead keeping track of flows that move at some constant propagation speed.
 Nevertheless, the model is detailed enough to capture several different traffic modalities (undersaturated, saturated, and oversaturated flow).
 For some applications, such as traffic signal control, the level of detail captured by the model may be sufficient for reaching good performance (when combined with a good planning algorithm).